resilientplc/ml-teams-tech-test/INSTRUCTIONS.md

 Please write your solution in Python.

-To send us your solution you can do any of the following:
+Please use a git repository

-- send us the link of your git repo (if it's a private repo, please give us access)
+- We ask that you make use of more than 1 commit
-- fork this repo as a private fork and give us the access to the following github usernames
+- Please send us a link to your private repository and add the following as collaborators:

   - @sakher
   - @mbeveridge-resilient
   - @souravehere